Planar fault-tolerant circuits for non-Clifford gates on the 2D color code: Decoding and fault tolerance

 For a general boundary, the hypergraph matching problem is defined by one of the (co-)boundary operators $d_2$ or $d_0^T$ in Eqs.~\eqref{eq:colorcohomology_free_boundary}, \eqref{eq:colorcohomology_color_boundary}, \eqref{eq:colorcohomology_doublecolor_boundary}, or \eqref{eq:colorcohomology_allrough_boundary}.
 The corresponding cellular cohomology in which we have to match $s^c$ or $s^\kappa$ is determined by some subgroup $H$ listed in Fig.~\ref{fig:boundary_equivalence}, or its orthogonal complement $H^\perp$.
 If $H$ or $H^\perp$ is not generated by elements of the form $(1,0,0)$, $(0,1,0)$, or $(0,0,1)$, the three cellular matching problems for $s^c$ or $s^\kappa$ are coupled at the boundary.
 With one exception, the cellular matching problem can be turned into a graph by adding one global vertex for every smooth component, that is, for every $(1,0,0)$, $(0,1,0)$, or $(0,0,1)$ generator.
 The exception is the charge decoding for the $y$ color boundary, whose cellular boundary cohomology is determined by $H^\perp=\langle (1,1,1)\rangle$.
 In this case, the cellular boundary faces form hyperedges adjacent to three vertices, and there is no easy way to turn the hypergraph into a graph.
 A possible but probably suboptimal solution for this case is to first match as if the boundary condition was $H^\perp=\langle (1,1,0)\rangle$, and then add match the third component consistently with this choice.

 \myparagraph{Twisted charge matching} After discussing boundaries, let us now make some comments on solving the optimized twisted hypergraph matching problem for the charges in Eq.~\eqref{eq:twisted_hypergraph_matching}, which takes into account the output $\widetilde b$ of the just-in-time flux decoding.
+Note that the charge hypergraph matching decoder proposed above works in principle, and the following discussion is only to further improve its performance.

 First of all, we note that the twisted charge constraint in Eq.~\eqref{eq:twisted_hypergraph_matching} is independent of a choice of generating constraints, or twisted charge detectors.
 However, for designing an efficient hypergraph matching algorithm, it is essential to understand the structure of the twisted constraints, and to choose some ``canonical'' set of generators.
 Let us now study the structure of the twisted constraints at hand of some examples.
 First of all, we recall that every volume without $b_f=1$ faces defines a twisted constraint, and it is natural to take all these volumes as generators, like in the untwisted case.
 The remaining volumes $b_{\text{vol}}\subset \Delta_3$ with at least one $b_f=1$ face are no longer individual generators, but combine to larger generators.
 Now, consider a simple flux configuration that consists of an isolated loop of $rg$ faces, schematically depicted as